mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/16-type-param-scopes-and-constraints/index.md

 ### Motivating use case

-Let's recall the example we used in our generics chapter:
+Let's recall the example we used in our Generics chapter:

 ```ts twoslash
 function listToDict<T>(